Los Angeles Criminal Investigation Lawyer

 Television has shown dramas about police investigations for decades.
 It’s a popular format.
 Police discover that a crime was committed, track clues, get what they need for an arrest, and save the day.
 But the differences between reality and television can be stark.

 For many alleged criminals, they have no idea they are under investigation until they are arrested under a warrant.
 But sometimes the police don’t have enough information to make an arrest, yet still, suspect you of doing a crime or having information that could lead to an arrest.
 You may be notified that the police want to talk to you in these circumstances.

 This could be done in many ways.
 The police could come to your door to talk about a matter in the local neighborhood.
 You could be asked to come to the station to answer a few questions.
 You could even be indirectly implicated, like if your workplace becomes subject to an investigation.

-It is always in your best interest to only speak to police with a lawyer present if you can, especially if you are the one under investigation.
-Here’s why.
+It is always in your best interest to only speak to the police with a criminal defense lawyer present if you can, especially if you are the one under investigation.

 The police would not be talking to you if they didn’t have a suspicion that a crime was committed.
 Their goal is to gather what evidence they can so they can arrest you, or obtain a warrant for an arrest.
 You would be surprised at what evidence is necessary to obtain a warrant.
 It’s a far lower standard than what you need for a conviction.

 Officers are also suspicious by nature, and this is no surprise.
 Their work put them in contact with many people who have committed crimes.
 Suspects do lie, so they have to be on guard.
 This is just part of the job, but it also means that officers can jump to conclusions too soon (another trope in cop shows) due to their suspicion.